-- Southridge has an effective leadership team as recently commended by our School Development Partner in his termly visits. - The support given to staff in their 2nd/3rd/4th year of teaching is a strength. - Monitoring of school priorities by the SLT is effective and staff are able to demonstrate the impact on pupil outcomes. - A strong and effective team working in the administration of the school provides essential support for the Headteacher in managing the school, and freeing up teaching staff for their classroom responsibilities
+- Southridge has an effective leadership team as recently commended by our School Development Partner in his termly visits. - Consistency in staffing is a strength of the school.
+Staff attendance is exceptionally high (inevitably there have been some periods of self-isolation following positive tests / as a close contact but a high standard of remote learning and support continued). - Monitoring of school priorities by the SLT is effective and staff are able to demonstrate the impact on pupil outcomes. - A strong and effective team working in the administration of the school provides essential support for the Headteacher in managing the school, and freeing up teaching staff for their classroom responsibilities